bhoomikark/bhoomikark/README.md

 ## 🚀 About Me
 As a dedicated software engineering student, I am passionate about continuous learning and honing my skills in various technologies.
 I have been currently learning C++ and Java while working as a Full Stack Development Intern.
 My programming expertise includes C++, Java with a strong interest in backend development.
 Additionally, I am actively solving coding problems on various coding platforms to enhance my problem-solving skills.
 Eager to contribute to the ever-evolving tech landscape. 📖✨

-- I enjoy working with **Java** and learning how things work behind the scenes.
+- I enjoy working with **Java** and learning how things work behind the scenes
 - I’m focused on **backend development**.